 411 Mare St, London E8 1HY, palmvaults.com

 Named after the 80’s cult hit movie, The Breakfast Club is the perfect retro hangout to nurse a hangover or just when you want a good substantial all-day breakfast.
 There’s something for everyone on their huge menu of eggs, breakfast sandwiches and pancakes.
 A funky and trendy spot with no reservations.
 Expect to queue.

 Why go?
 For a hearty, no fuss no frills brekkie.

 2-4 Rufus St, London N1 6PE, www.thebreakfastclubcafes.com

-Amber is somewhere to go when your full English breakfast or avocado toast just won’t do.
+Amber is somewhere to go when a full English breakfast or avocado toast just won’t do.
 The restaurant itself is bright and light with a sleek wooden design and the food is Middle Eastern in style.
-A few friends and I tried their burnt aubergine pitas, creamy shakshuka and smoked trout on corn bread which were a nice change to our usual breakfast.
+A few friends and I tried their burnt aubergine pitas, creamy shakshuka and smoked trout on cornbread which were a nice change to a usual breakfast.
 Coffee is from London’s famous brand Monmouth.
-Flavoursome and a bit different.
+Flavoursome and something a little bit different.